Answers are at the right or below the question in "Light Blue".

 b.
 These influential priests and biblical writers contributed to several books of the Bible.

 c.
-Well-known and respected writers.
+They were well-known and respected writers.

 -